vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 If you are deploying the virtual container host to a vCenter Server cluster, the datastore that you designate in the `container-store` option must be shared by at least two ESXi hosts in the cluster.
 Using non-shared datastores is possible, but limits the use of vSphere features such as DRS and High Availability.

+You can designate the same datastore as the container store for multiple virtual container hosts.

 If you do not specify the `container-store` option, vSphere Integrated Containers stores container VM files in the same datastore that you specify in the mandatory `image-store` option.

 If you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores.